Mosakutty: Music

-The soundtrack of the film has been given by Ramesh Vinayakam, while lyrics have been penned by M. Jeevan.
+The soundtrack of the film has been given by Ramesh Vinayakam, while lyrics have been written by M. Jeevan.
 The album, featuring 5 songs, was launched on 25 July 2014 at Sathyam Cinemas with the principal cast and crew and celebrities including directors Bharathiraja and Prabhu Solomon, actor Sivakarthikeyan and producer R. B. Choudary in attendance.

 Reception

-The Deccan Chronicle wrote that "Though it is a usual love story, director Jeevan has attempted a different screenplay and the settings are also new".
+Deccan Chronicle wrote that "Though it is a usual love story, director Jeevan has attempted a different screenplay and the settings are also new".